Dog Whisperer with Cesar Millan: History

 The show premiered in 2004, gradually gaining audience attention by word of mouth.
 For the first season, the series wasn't positioned in prime time, and the channel did little to promote the show.
 However, in Season 2 it was expanded to an hour and moved to a prime time slot.
-In 2009 the National Geographic Channel agreed with Fox to syndicate the series in the fall of 2010, bringing it to a channel with exposure to approximately 50 million of the USA's 120 million households.
+In 2009 the National Geographic Channel agreed with Fox to syndicate the series in the fall of 2010, bringing it to a channel with exposure to approximately 50 million of the US's 120 million households.
 A journalist for The Times questioned Cesar Millan on his motivation for producing the program, and quoted him as responding, "The goal that God and I have together is the whole world transformed through a dog."

 In 2006, former publicist Makeda Smith filed a copyright infringement suit which stated that, in 2001, she and her partner branded Millan as "The Dog Whisperer" by conceiving, producing, and directing what they say was a pilot named "The Dog Whisperer", featuring Tichina Arnold.
 The $5,000,000 lawsuit was settled out of court.

 During the program's fourth season, the show celebrated its centennial episode.
 The program is broadcast in more than eighty countries worldwide, where it is alternatively known as Dog Whisperer with Cesar Millan, Dog Whisperer, or The Dog Whisperer.
 At the debut of the sixth season of the Dog Whisperer, a New York Times article estimated an audience of 11 million American viewers each week.
 In 2011, following the start of its seventh season, all repeats and future episodes were moved to Nat Geo Wild.
 The ninth and final season of Dog Whisperer began airing in July 2012, with Millan going on to star in the 12-part series Leader of the Pack in 2013.

 The following year, Millan's new series Cesar 911 debuted on Nat Geo Wild, airing four seasons between March 2014 and September 2016.
 While not a direct continuation of The Dog Whisperer, it focuses on his continuing work with troubled dogs.

 Daddy

 Daddy was an American Pit Bull Terrier integral to Millan's work and the show.
 Daddy was originally owned by rapper Redman.
 Daddy became known for his calm temperament, tolerance for smaller dogs, and capacity for empathy.
 Millan employed Daddy's temperament to rehabilitate dogs, train dog owners, and serve as a role model for a breed often associated with aggressiveness.
 Daddy appeared frequently in episodes of the Dog Whisperer, with Millan referring to him as his right-hand man.
-According to Millan, Daddy "never made a mistake — never, never.
+According to Millan, Daddy "never made a mistake—never, never.
 He's never displayed aggression or any other negative behavior.
 He's just always helped me."
 In 2009, Millan added "I have never had a dog like Daddy.
 I've been astounded by his intuition, consoled by his affection, and awed by his silent empathy."